-- 1. We have looked at transmission lines in the abstract in our lectures.
+- We have looked at transmission lines in the abstract in our lectures.
 This round of practical questions will focus on finding examples of transmission lines that are used in the real world.
 Find pictures and/or cross-sections for each of the following common transmission lines: - a.
 BNC cables (for the record, our BNC cables are of type RG58/U) - b.
 SMA cables - c.
 Microstrip PCB Traces - d.
 (Grounded) Coplanar waveguide PCB traces.
 It is very rare to see an ungrounded CPWG - e.
 Stripline PCB traces - 2.
 What is loss tangent?
 Find a calculation relating loss tangent to the real part of the propagation constant.
-(If it helps, assume the loss tangent is the dominant source of loss in the cable.) - FR4 is common material used to make PCBs. - a.
+(If it helps, assume the loss tangent is the dominant source of loss in the cable.) - 3.
+FR4 is common material used to make PCBs. - a.
 What is the relative permittivity of FR4? - b.
 How does the relative permittivity affect the speed of light in FR4? - c.
 How does the relative permittivity of FR4 affect the velocity factor of transmission lines built on FR4 PCBs? - d.
 What is the maximum frequency signal that FR4 PCBs can handle and why? - 4.
 What does the word Stackup mean in the context of printed circuit boards?
 What is the stackup of standard 4-layer printed circuit boards ordered from the manufacturer Advanced Circuits?
 What effect does the stackup have on transmission lines designed on boards fabricated by Advanced Circuits? - 5.
-Some connectors for RF systems are described by their "electrical length."
-What is electrical length?
-Imagine that you used a connector to attach BNC cables to an oscilloscope, how would you measure the electrical length of the connector if you were uncertain of the velocity in the cables?
+What is electrical length? - 6.
+The velocity factor of transmission lines is well defined, but velocity factor in connectors is poorly defined.
+Sometimes you can the delay of connectors by pretending they add a little "virtual length" to the wires they are attached to, but you need to extract that virtual length with experiments.
+Devise an experiment that will let you figure out the virtual length of a connector, you are allowed to use a signal generator, an oscilloscope, and as many lengths of wire as you'd like.
+Assume you don't know the velocity factor of the wire.